fastruby/blog/_posts/2017-08-28-upgrade-to-rails-3.markdown

 end
 ```
 <h2 id="html-safe">9.
 Escaped HTML by default</h2>
 In Rails 3 you no longer need to use the `h` helper method to escape HTML.
 It is now escaped by default.
-If you need to tell Rails to not escape the HTML you will need to call `html_safe` on that string.
+If you need to tell Rails to not escape the HTML you will need to call `.html_safe` on that string.

 <h2 id="deprecations">10.
 Deprecations</h2>
 There are a bunch of deprecations that happen during this version: